-Recreate high-speed LEGO® Star Wars action scenes from the Han Solo movie with Han’s Landspeeder.
-Featuring an open 2-minifigure cockpit, opening hood with storage compartment, removable engine, rear storage compartment with secret cargo, hidden wheels for a hover effect and 2 spring-loaded shooters, this action-packed Star Wars toy also includes a Corellian Hound figure for Han and Qi'ra to battle.
+Recreate high-speed action scenes with LEGO® Star Wars 75209 Han Solo's Landspeeder.
+Featuring an open 2-minifigure cockpit, opening hood with storage compartment, removable engine, rear storage compartment with secret cargo, hidden wheels for a hover effect and 2 spring-loaded shooters, this action-packed Star Wars vehicle toy also includes a Corellian Hound figure for Han and Qi'ra to battle.

 Includes Han Solo and Qi’ra minifigures, plus a Corellian Hound figure.

 Features an open 2-minifigure cockpit, opening hood with ammo and accessory storage, removable engine, rear storage compartment with secret cargo, hidden wheels for a hover effect, and 2 spring-loaded shooters.

 Play out epic Solo: A Star Wars Story chase scenes with 75210 Moloch's Landspeeder!

 Measures over 1” (5cm) high, 6” (16cm) long and 3” (10cm) wide.

 Han Solo's LandspeederIt's clear that Han Solo is part of a very high speed chase against the Empire in the Solo teaser trailer.
 Whether his speeder will survive said chase is unknown, but it is a very cool ride.

 The build is fascinating and keeps you guessing until the third and final bag.
 It appears almost boat-like for a large part of the build, but once the last pieces are added it looks accurate to the speeder we see in the trailer.
 The dark blue colour scheme and overall shape look good.